catchpoint/WebPageTest/docs/Metrics/TimeToInteractive.md

 TTI is built on top of a collection of other measurements, some of which are currently only available in Chrome:

 ### Time to First Contentful Paint
 The measurement is of the first paint of text or an image.
+For browsers that don't report First Contentful Paint as a metric, the start render time is used in it's place (time when the first non-white content is displayed).

 Chrome exposes this measurement as a "blink.user_timing" trace event with a name of "firstContentfulPaint".

+### DOM Content Loaded
+Browser event that is fired when the HTML parser has reached the end of the document (executed all blocking scripts).
+Fully described [here](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded).

 ### Interactive Window
 The browser's main thread is considered "interactive" when it is not blocked for more than **50ms** by any single task so it will be able to respond to user input within 50ms.
 An interactive window is a period of **at least 5 seconds** where there are no main-thread tasks that take more than 50ms.